Harnessing Biotechnology 2024: Transforming Agriculture for a new Sustainable Future

 Biotechnology’s Use in Agriculture

-In agriculture, biotechnology offers a wide range of uses that affect crop and animal productivity, disease and insect control, and environmental sustainability.
+Agriculture biotechnology is diverse, with applications affecting crop and animal productivity, disease and insect control, and environmental sustainability.

 Upgraded Crop